One Day in Sydney, Australia: A Complete Itinerary

 You’ll be hungry after all that walking, and you’ll need to fuel up for the big day ahead.
 Once the industrial heart of Sydney, the suburb of Alexandria has ditched the trucks and tradies for turmeric lattes and hipsters.

 The inner-city suburb has become famous as a foodie mecca- perfect for brunching.
-These old school industrial warehouses have been converted into cosy, trendy coffee shops boasting specialty coffee, organic foods, local produce and culinary masterpieces.
+These old-school industrial warehouses have been converted into cosy, trendy coffee shops boasting specialty coffee, organic foods, local produce, and culinary masterpieces.

 An absolute must-see in Sydney is The Grounds of Alexandria, one of Australia’s most Instagrammed locations.
-The grounds we speak of refer to an old pie tin factory, which has been transformed into an artsy, vibrant foodie community space, complete with petting zoo and markets.
+The grounds we speak of refer to an old pie tin factory, which has been transformed into an artsy, vibrant foodie community space, complete with a petting zoo and markets.

 Source: flickr, The Grounds of Alexandria